Insurance Stocks Moving In Monday's Intraday Session - Benzinga

 Losers

-- Conifer Holdings CNFR stock declined by 7.89% to $2.22.
-As of 12:40 EST, this security is trading at a volume of 7.6K shares, making up 62.8% of its average full-day volume over the last 100 days.
-The market value of their outstanding shares is at $21.5 million.
-The company's, Q4 earnings came out 3 days ago.
+- Trupanion TRUP shares decreased by 7.5% to $73.06.
+As of 13:40 EST, this security is trading at a volume of 245.0K shares, making up 54.5% of its average full-day volume over the last 100 days.
+The market value of their outstanding shares is at $2.9 billion.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.